-Shutterstock, Inc. (referred to herein as the "Company", "we," "our," and "us") is a premier partner for transformative brands, digital media and marketing companies.
+Shutterstock, Inc. (referred to herein as the "Company", "we," "our," and "us") is a leading global creative platform offering high-quality content and fullservice creative workflow solutions for transformative brands, digital media and marketing companies.
+In addition, Shutterstock also licenses the metadata associated with images, footage clips, music tracks and 3D models.

 Our platform brings together users and contributors of content by providing readily-searchable content that our customers pay to license and by compensating contributors as their content is licensed.
-Contributors upload their content to the Company's web properties in exchange for royalty payments based on customer download activity.
+Contributors upload their content to our web properties in exchange for royalty payments based on customer download activity.
 Beyond content, customers also leverage the Company's platform to assist with the entire creative process from ideation through creative execution.